-As one of the world's leading retail companies, Foot Locker strives to operate according to the highest standards.
 To that end, our Global Sourcing Guidelines set out standards applicable to the production of all products sold in Foot Locker's stores.
-We expect that the products we sell will, without exception, be manufactured in accordance with local labor and employment laws, under working conditions that meet certain standards, and without the use of child labor or prison labor.
+We expect that the products we sell will, without exception, be manufactured in compliance with local labor and employment laws, under working conditions that meet certain standards, and without the use of child labor, prison labor, or slave labor.